Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Methodology

 We designed and administered the survey using Qualtrics~\cite{survey_ualtrics}, a widely adopted platform for academic research~\cite{velykoivanenko2024designing,humbatova2020taxonomy}.
 In addition to direct email invitations, we disseminated the survey through online forums (e.g., Discord communities) dedicated to MCP development to broaden participation.

 The survey begins with general questions about participants’ current roles and the programming languages they use for developing MCP servers.
-Since MCP was officially released less than a year ago, we did not include questions about prior MCP server development experience.
+Since MCP had been publicly available for less than a year when we administered the survey, we did not include questions about prior MCP server development experience.
 The next section focuses on the proposed taxonomy.
-To avoid overwhelming participants with a single, complex figure, we organized the questions into four groups corresponding to the high-level fault categories in the taxonomy.
+To avoid overwhelming participants with a single, complex figure, we organized the questions into four groups corresponding to the high-level MCP-specific fault categories in the taxonomy.
+We exclude \textit{General Programming} from the survey, because that category captures conventional implementation faults that are not specific to MCP software.
 Each fault type is accompanied by a brief description to ensure a clear understanding of the concept.
 For each fault type, participants are first asked whether they have encountered the fault (\textit{yes/no}).
 Two follow-up questions assess the fault’s severity (\textit{minor, major, critical}) and the effort required to resolve it (\textit{low, medium, high}).
 Finally, participants are invited to report any MCP-related faults not captured by the taxonomy, helping to identify potential omissions.
 The full survey instrument is available in the study’s replication package~\cite{replication_package}.